You want to purchase one of the new Altima. You randomly select 4... | Channels for Pearson+

 - 9. Hypothesis Testing for One Sample1h 1m

 You want to purchase one of the new Altima.
-You randomly select 400 dealerships across the United States and find a mean of $25,000.
-Assume a population standard deviation of $2500.
+You randomly select 400 dealerships across the United States and find a mean of $25,000 and sample standard deviation of $2500.
 Construct and interpret a 94% confidence interval for the true mean price for the new Nissan Altima.